rayanaradha/Data-Structure-and-Algoritham/README.md

-## Data Sturcture And Algorithams
+## Data Structures and Algorithms

-Welcome to the Data Sturcture and Algoritham .
-Here is a java implementation of well known algoritham and Data Structure.
+Welcome to the Data Structures and Algorithms .
+Here is a java implementation of well known algorithms and Data Structure.

-### Algorithams
+### Algorithms
 #### Sorting Algorithams
 ###### Insertion Sort
 ###### Selection Sort